caseycs/graphcms-caching-proxy/README.md

 random downtime for 30 minutes or sometimes an hour, while using it on your homepage.

 My solution is to run caching proxy, which will be an endpoint for production application and will provide speed and stability.
-Together with purging the cache via webhooks on any modification of the content, that should help a lot.
+Together with purging the cache via webhooks on any content modification, it should help a lot.

+Of course, when cache is empty and graphcms is down - you have a problem again, but that's happening way less frequently.

 ## Usage